zion1004/st/README.md

 \
 While the patches are applied, no configuration has beed done other than the font size changed to 16, instead of the default that is 12. \
 \
-The custom branch is like a vanilla st with vanilla patches done with zero configuration (except for the font size).
+The custom branch is like a vanilla st with vanilla patches done with zero configuration (except for the font size). \
+\
+The branch called custom-config is the custom branch with gruvbox-light patch applied and some changes in config.def.h to suite my needs.